romesh-jaya/easyquiz-quasar/README.md

 # EasyQuiz (Quasar with Vite)

 Application to create and share your Quizzes with others.
 Ideal for a school or educational institute.
+Users have the ability to select a single answer or multiple answers, as suits the question.

 The app is hosted here:
 https://easyquiz-romesh-jaya.vercel.app/